 Maybe the Christians, who later turned a part of the site into a church, were successful in driving out the last remnants of the old religion with their Grecian crosses?
 They posted these crucifixes at the entrance to the sanctuary, possibly to dispel the evil and heresy of the site’s pagan past.
 They no longer had any need for the protection of the colossal Naxian sphinx, which used to guard this place from up high, on top of a marble column.

 For millennia pilgrims have made the trek up to the Acropolis, the mythological citadel of Athens.
 Heeding the whispers of an ancient deity, my feet wandered off the beaten tourist track to find their way to the doorstep of the Goddess Athena.

-I knew about the festivals and plays, and as a student I often imagined visiting the remains of those historic open-air auditoriums.
 But when my friend Sandra and I reached the Theatre of Dionysus, I did not hear the echoes of the choruses of long-forgotten Greek tragedies, or the murmur of the 17,000 spectators who came to see them lament.
 Instead I heard the resounding, reassuring voice of Athena only – a goddess I never paid much attention to before.
 She called to me, inviting me higher up to her sanctuary.